CarlinFongang/projet-web-cicd/README.md

 ## 5. Launch "test d'acceptation"
-Dans le stage "test-acceptation", l'image Docker "staticapp" produit à la phase de build est chargée, et un conteneur temporaire nommé "staticapp-test" est créé à partir de cette image.
-Le conteneur tourne en arrière-plan sur le port 80.
-Un délai de 5 secondes est introduit pour permettre au conteneur de s'initialiser.
-Ensuite, l'utilitaire Curl est installé pour effectuer des requêtes HTTP.
-L'adresse IP du conteneur est obtenue à l'aide de la commande Docker inspect.
+In the "test-acceptance" stage, the Docker image "staticapp" produced in the build phase is loaded, and a temporary container named "staticapp-test" is created from this image.
+The container runs in the background on port 80.
+A delay of 5 seconds is introduced to allow the container to initialize.
+Then, the Curl utility is installed to perform HTTP requests.
+The container's IP address is obtained using the Docker inspect command.

-Une requête HTTP est effectuée sur le conteneur pour vérifier la présence de la chaîne "DIMENSION".
-Enfin, l'adresse IP du conteneur est affichée en sortie.
-Ce stage vise à tester et à valider le fonctionnement de l'application statique dans un environnement isolé.
+An HTTP request is made to the container to check for the presence of the string "DIMENSION".
+Finally, the container's IP address is displayed as output.
+This stage aims to test and validate the functionality of the static application in an isolated environment.
 >![Alt text](img/image-9.png)

 ### 5.1.
-Explication
+Explanations

-1. `docker load < staticapp.tar`: Cette commande charge l'image Docker précédemment construite à partir du fichier staticapp.tar.
-Cela permet de restaurer l'image pour être utilisée dans un conteneur.
+1. `docker load < staticapp.tar`: This command loads the previously built Docker image from the staticapp.tar file.
+This restores the image to be used within a container.

-2. `docker run --rm -d -p 80:80 --name staticapp-test staticapp:latest`: Cette commande lance un conteneur détaché (-d) à partir de l'image staticapp:latest.
-Le conteneur est nommé staticapp-test et les ports sont mappés pour rediriger le trafic du port 80 de l'hôte vers le port 80 du conteneur.
+2. `docker run --rm -d -p 80:80 --name staticapp-test staticapp:latest`: This command launches a detached container (-d) from the staticapp:latest image.
+The container is named staticapp-test, and ports are mapped to redirect traffic from port 80 on the host to port 80 on the container.

-3. `sleep 5`: Cette commande ajoute une pause de 5 secondes, permettant au conteneur de s'initialiser complètement avant de commencer les tests.
+3. `sleep 5`: This command adds a 5-second pause, allowing the container to fully initialize before starting tests.

-4. `apk --no-cache add curl`: Installe l'utilitaire curl dans le conteneur pour effectuer des requêtes HTTP depuis le script de test.
+4. `apk --no-cache add curl`: Installs the curl utility in the container to perform HTTP requests from the test script.

-5. `ip_address=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' staticapp-test)`: Extrait l'adresse IP du conteneur staticapp-test pour une utilisation ultérieure.
+5. `ip_address=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' staticapp-test)`: Extracts the IP address of the staticapp-test container for later use.

-6. `curl "http://staticapp" | grep -i "DIMENSION"`: Effectue une requête HTTP sur le conteneur en utilisant son nom (staticapp).
-La réponse est ensuite filtrée pour rechercher la chaîne "DIMENSION" en ignorant la casse.
+6. `curl "http://staticapp" | grep -i "DIMENSION"`: Makes an HTTP request to the container using its name (staticapp).
+The response is then filtered to search for the "DIMENSION" string, ignoring case.

-7. `echo "Adresse IP du conteneur $ip_address"`: Affiche l'adresse IP du conteneur dans la sortie du script.
+7. `echo "Adresse IP du conteneur $ip_address"`: Displays the container's IP address in the script's output.

 ### 5.2.
-Résultats
+Results
 >![Alt text](img/image-1.png)
 *job test_acceptation*

 >![Alt text](img/image-10.png)
-*Retour vérifiée de la requette curl*
+*Response verified from the curl request.*

 ## 6. Release
-Dans le stage "Release image", l'objectif est de préparer l'image Docker pour la mise en production.
-Le script commence par charger l'image préalablement construite dans l'environnement.
-Ensuite, deux tags sont ajoutés à cette image, correspondant au nom de la branche (`CI_COMMIT_REF_NAME`) et à l'identifiant court du commit (`CI_COMMIT_SHORT_SHA`).
-Ces tags permettent d'identifier de manière unique la version de l'image.
-Enfin, l'authentification est configurée pour le registre Docker de GitLab, et les tags sont poussés vers ce registre, rendant ainsi l'image disponible pour le déploiement ultérieur.
+In the "Release image" stage, the objective is to prepare the Docker image for production deployment.
+The script starts by loading the previously built image into the environment.
+Then, two tags are added to this image, corresponding to the branch name (`CI_COMMIT_REF_NAME`) and the short commit ID (`CI_COMMIT_SHORT_SHA`).
+These tags uniquely identify the version of the image.
+Finally, authentication is configured for the GitLab Docker registry, and the tags are pushed to this registry, making the image available for subsequent deployment.
 >![Alt text](img/image-11.png)

 ### 6.1.
-Explications
+Explanations
-1. `docker load < staticapp.tar`: Cette commande charge l'image Docker préalablement construite, qui est stockée dans le fichier staticapp.tar.
+1. `docker load < staticapp.tar`: This command loads the previously built Docker image, which is stored in the staticapp.tar file.

-2. `docker tag staticapp "${IMAGE_NAME}:${CI_COMMIT_REF_NAME}"`: Deux tags sont ajoutés à l'image.
-Le premier tag est basé sur le nom de la branche (CI_COMMIT_REF_NAME).
+2. `docker tag staticapp "${IMAGE_NAME}:${CI_COMMIT_REF_NAME}"`: Two tags are added to the image.
+The first tag is based on the branch name (CI_COMMIT_REF_NAME).

-3. `docker tag staticapp "${IMAGE_NAME}:${CI_COMMIT_SHORT_SHA}"`: Le deuxième tag est basé sur l'identifiant court du commit (CI_COMMIT_SHORT_SHA).
+3. `docker tag staticapp "${IMAGE_NAME}:${CI_COMMIT_SHORT_SHA}"`: The second tag is based on the short commit ID (CI_COMMIT_SHORT_SHA).

-4. `docker login -u "$CI_REGISTRY_USER" -p "$CI_REGISTRY_PASSWORD" $CI_REGISTRY`: Cette commande configure l'authentification pour le registre Docker de GitLab en utilisant le nom d'utilisateur et le mot de passe fournis comme variables d'environnement.
+4. `docker login -u "$CI_REGISTRY_USER" -p "$CI_REGISTRY_PASSWORD" $CI_REGISTRY`: This command configures authentication for the GitLab Docker registry using the provided username and password as environment variables.

-5. `docker push "${IMAGE_NAME}:${CI_COMMIT_REF_NAME}"`: L'image, avec le tag correspondant au nom de la branche, est poussée vers le registre Docker de GitLab.
+5. `docker push "${IMAGE_NAME}:${CI_COMMIT_REF_NAME}"`: The image, with the tag corresponding to the branch name, is pushed to the GitLab Docker registry.

-6. `docker push "${IMAGE_NAME}:${CI_COMMIT_SHORT_SHA}"`: De même, l'image avec le tag basé sur l'identifiant court du commit est également poussée vers le registre, rendant ainsi les deux versions accessibles pour le déploiement ultérieur.
+6. `docker push "${IMAGE_NAME}:${CI_COMMIT_SHORT_SHA}"`: Similarly, the image with the tag based on the short commit ID is also pushed to the registry, making both versions accessible for subsequent deployment.

 ### 6.2.
-Rendu
+Results
 >![Alt text](img/image-12.png)
 >![Alt text](img/image-13.png)
-*Bon déroulement du job release*
+*Successful execution of the release job*

 #### Sauvegarde de la release
 >Deploy > Container Registry > projet-web-cicd